 This section affects how visitors will see your content when they visit your home page and blog pages.

-The syndication settings in this section can have an influence web traffic.
-For example, your choice to display the full content vs a summary of your post, affects how your content appears in RSS readers and RSS email campaigns, and could play a part in someone’s decision to explore your content further, and whether or not they will visit your blog to view the rest of the content from a partial feed, or read the content in full without the need to click through to your site.
+The syndication settings in this section can influence web traffic.
+For example, your choice to display the full content vs a summary of your post, affects how your content appears in RSS readers and blog post digests, and could affect someone’s decision to explore your site further, and whether or not they will visit your website to get the rest of the content from excerpts, or read the content in full without the need to click through to your site.

-The most important setting here as far as traffic is concerned is whether the Search Engine Visibility check box is enabled or not.
+As far as traffic is concerned, however, the main setting here is whether the Search Engine Visibility check box is enabled or not.

-Generally, you would want search engines to visit your site.
-Leaving this box unchecked allows your site to ping various update services whenever a new post is published (see Writing Settings above).
-Unless there is a specific reason why search engines should not visit your site, make sure this box is left unchecked …
+Normally, you would want search engines to visit your site.
+Leaving this box unchecked enables your site to automatically ping your list of update services when new posts are published (see Writing Settings above).
+Unless there is a specific reason to discourage search indexing spiders from visiting your site, leave this box unchecked …

-Although discussion settings are mostly concerned with how users engage with content on your site, you have the option to allow notifications to sites linked to from your posts, and to allow link notifications from other blogs (pingbacks and trackbacks).
+Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your content, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-The examples below show some of the ways permalinks can be configured …
+The examples below show some of the ways your post permalinks can be configured …

-The WordPress developer community makes available plugins that help to add almost every kind of functionality to your site, including traffic generation.
+The WordPress developer community makes available plugins that can add almost every kind of functionality to your site, including many plugins that improve traffic generation.

-Once again, it’s important to configure your WordPress site for handling both good traffic and bad traffic.
-No matter what type of business you run or plan to run online and how small you think your web presence is, web security is something you simply cannot afford to ignore.
+Once again, it’s important to configure your website for dealing with both good traffic and bad traffic.
+Regardless of the kind of business you run or plan to run online and how small you think your web presence is, you cannot ignore the importance of website security.

-Security plugins like Blog Defender help to make your website invisible to botnets and hackers.
+Security plugins like Blog Defender help to make your WordPress site invisible to malicious attacks from hackers and botnets.

 WordPress SEO Plugins – Yoast SEO